How to Prepare Indian Bank Statements and Financial Evidence for a UK Skilled Worker Visa Without a Solicitor

 What you need for a parental gift:

-2. The NEFT/RTGS transfer record — the electronic transfer receipt showing the gift moving from the parent's account to yours.
-Cash deposits are almost always rejected because there is no traceable sender.
-The transfer must be bank-to-bank.
+The bank transfer record — the electronic transfer receipt showing the gift moving from the parent's account to yours.
+A traceable bank-to-bank transfer creates clearer evidence than an unexplained cash deposit.

 The PPF problem: A parent's PPF account cannot be used as the source of gift funds because PPF is not immediately accessible.
 If the parent's funds are primarily in PPF, they need to source the gift from their savings account or FD, documented as above.